11 Top SaaS Knowledge Base Tools & Platforms in 2025

 All products sold on HeroThemes.com, license and support is assisted via the site.

 Included in the subscription are access to downloads, support and updates for that product the duration of the subscription.
-Subscriptions are billed annually until cancelled.
+Subscriptions are billed annually until canceled.

 Notion should be your go-to choice if you’re looking for something more than just a traditional knowledge base tool.
-It is a collaborative workspace that combines notes-taking functionalities with project management tools in one place platform.
+It is a collaborative workspace that combines notes-taking functionalities with project management tools in one place.

 In addition to creating a comprehensive knowledge base accessible by employees or customers alike.
 Notion also allows for organizing tasks in Kanban boards or calendars as well as sharing documents internally in real-time which encourages your team members to feel comfortable discussing projects while sharing files seamlessly.